Kampot and Kep | Off the Beaten Track in Cambodia

 Countryside Tuk Tuk Tour, in and Around Kampot and Kep, Cambodia

-The best way to see most of the sights around Kampot and Kep is via a half or full day countryside tuk tuk tour from either town.
+The best way to see most of the sights around Kampot and Kep is via a half or full-day countryside tuk tuk tour from either town.
 In addition to the things to see and do that I mention below, the actual journey through the beautiful Cambodian countryside itself is amazing, if a little bumpy.
 You get to see rural Cambodia and it’s wonderful people at their best!
-Dad and I took a full day tour which cost us $30 USD (£21.17).
+Dad and I took a full-day tour.

 Pepper Plantations